 This is something I have long touted as essential to debt payoff.
 There's even a whole section about it in the Debt Master Plan, but it never occurred to me to implement rewards for other non-finance related initiatives too.

 It doesn't matter how lavish or simple they are, just so you set them in advance.
 Give yourself a treat for every month you do all the things you set out to do.
 For me, implementing rewards was crucial to my success on forming a new workout routine.
 Now, for every month I do 16 workouts (four a week) I gift myself something I've been longing for.
 Last month it was face cream, this month it will probably be a new desk for the apartment, but hey, I really earned it this time.

 For me, implementing rewards was crucial to my success on forming a new workout routine.
 Now, for every month I do 16 workouts (four a week) I gift myself something I've been longing for.
 Last month it was face cream, this month it will probably be a new desk for the apartment, but hey, I really earned it this time because I haven't worked out on this consistent of a basis in forever.

-My Opinion on Why This is Infinitely Better than a F*cking Five Year Plan
+My Opinion on Why This is type of Goal Setting is Infinitely Better than a F*cking Five Year Plan

 I hope you enjoyed a little tutorial on some of the stuff I've been working on personally that's helping me to heal a lot of the emotions I laid bare in my first emotional entrepreneur post.